 The ship possesses the latest highly advanced and experimental propulsion technology: quantum slipstream drive.
 The ship has quantum slipstream drive in addition to standard warp drive.
-To initiate slipstream, whichever character is operating the Helm must spend Power equal to the ship’s scale, and attempt a Control + Conn Task with a Difficulty equal to the ship’s scale (modified by terrain as normal), assisted by the ship’s Engines + Conn.
+To initiate slipstream, whichever character is operating the Helm must spend Power equal to the ship’s scale, and attempt a Control + Conn Task with a Difficulty equal to the ship’s scale, assisted by the ship’s Engines + Conn.
 One other character may assist with Control + Engineering or Control + Science.
 Finally, the ship must maintain a Power level equal to or above twice the ship’s Scale, otherwise, the slipstream collapses.

 (Note: Ships who were originally designed (post-2380) to have “Advanced Quantum Slipstream Drive” (ex. the Vesta, the Odyssey, the Manticore) get their difficulty cut to 1/2 their scale (rounded up), but they still take the full scale for power draw.)

 Example: Arturis wants to kidnap Seven of Nine and Captain Janeway using his ship, the U.S.S.
 Dauntless.
 As Dauntless is a ship of Scale 3, this is a Difficulty 3 Task and requires 3 Power to initiate.
 Rolling his two dice with a Control of 10 and a Conn of 3 he rolls a 3 and a 16 and scores 2 successes (thanks to his Focus “Quantum Slipstream Drive”), he is also assisted by the Dauntless, rolling a 12, just under its Engines of 13.
 With a total of three successes, and so long as Dauntless can maintain 6 Power in its reserves, Arturis is successfully away.